-- Work units: In the drop-down menu choose (mm, m, cm, inches, feet and inches). - Focal Units: select mm or degrees for the viewpoint inspector focus.
+- Work units: In the drop-down menu choose (mm, m, cm, inches, feet and inches). - Focal unit: select mm or degrees for the viewpoint inspector focus.

 - Default location: In the pop-up menu.
-The change becomes effective the next time a DWG, DWF, DXF, OBJ and 3DS file that does not contain any location-related information is opened. - Viewpoint Update Mode: select the viewpoint update in manual or automatic mode.
-This concerns the positions of the camera, the viewpoint, the roll and focal length. - Automatic
+The change becomes effective the next time a DWG, DWF, DXF, OBJ and 3DS file that does not contain any location-related information is opened. - Manual update mode: concerns the method of updating the positions of the camera, the viewpoint, the roll and focal length.